kit2d2alt/rwar.fun/README.md

 Welcome to rwar.fun!
 This project is a browser-based multiplayer game inspired by the popular game florr.io, with a twist reminiscent of the classic dino game.
 Navigate through a vibrant and challenging arena, collect resources, and engage in intense battles with other players, all while trying to survive and become the ultimate champion.

 ## Features
-- **Multiplayer Experience:** Engage in real-time battles with players from around the world.
+- **Multiplayer Experience:** Engage in real-time battles and team against the Dinosaurs with players from around the world.
+(PvP Coming Soon!)
-- **Resource Collection:** Gather resources scattered throughout the arena to enhance your abilities and strengthen your character.
+- **Petal Collection:** Defeating mobs will drop petals which can be collected by your character.
-- **Obstacle Avoidance:** Navigate through dynamic obstacles and challenges to stay alive.
+- **Animal Avoidance:** Navigate through tough mobs while playing.
 - **Progressive Gameplay:** Unlock new features and abilities as you level up and progress through the game.
-- **Customization Options:** Personalize your character with various skins and upgrades.

 ## How to Play
 1. **Access the Game:** Simply go to https://rwar.fun in any browser.
 (Mobile is currently broken)